BrainGuide - Brain Health for All

 Eat Healthy Food

-Healthy eating habits make a big difference for cognitive health.
+Healthy eating habits make a big difference for brain health.
 Find out the right foods for healthy aging, learn how to find them on a budget, and try some sample menus.

 A shoe and a dumbbell

-Staying fit helps keep the brain healthy.
+Moving helps keep the brain healthy.
+It doesn't have to be intense hard or time consuming.
 Learn how to make an exercise plan that is right for you.

 A cloud on a crescent moon